February 26 incident: The Minister of War's proclamation and de facto recognition

 Once approved, Yamashita brought the message to the rebels in the Ministry of War, who were pleased but somewhat confused by its vagueness.
-Some of the officers later testified that Yamashita claimed that the Emperor had approved the message, but Yamashita denied this.
+Some of the officers later testified that Yamashita claimed that the Emperor had approved the message, but that was denied by Yamashita.

 Another point of controversy was the proclamation's wording.
 Although the above text notes that the rebels' "motives" were recognized, another version of the text was distributed by Kashii (possibly at Kawashima's instructions) shortly after 15:30 to military units in Tokyo.
-This version recognized the rebels' "actions" rather than their "motives".
-This difference has been attributed to Kōdō-ha manipulation of the text after-the-fact.
-Araki, Yamashita and others claimed that what Kashii distributed was an earlier, unfinished draft of the proclamation.
+This version recognized the rebels' "actions," rather than their "motives."
+The difference has been attributed to Kōdō-ha manipulation of the text after-the-fact.
+Araki, Yamashita and others claimed that what Kashii distributed was an earlier unfinished draft of the proclamation.

 Two other developments deepened the rebel officers' impression that their uprising had succeeded.
-At 15:00, shortly before the Minister of War's message was released, Kashii, acting as commander of the Tokyo garrison, ordered a state of "wartime emergency" (戦時警備, senji keibi) in the 1st Division's operational area (which included the area being occupied by the rebel troops).
-This had the effect of formally placing the rebel troops within the chain of command under Lieutenant General Takeo Hori's 3rd Infantry Regiment.
+At 15:00, shortly before the Minister of War's message was released, Kashii, acting as commander of the Tokyo garrison, ordered a state of "wartime emergency" (戦時警備, senji keibi) in the 1st Division's operational area, which included the area being occupied by the rebel troops.
+That had the effect of formally placing the rebel troops within the chain of command under Lieutenant General Takeo Hori's 3rd Infantry Regiment.
 Hori placed them under Colonel Satoshi Kofuji and charged them with maintaining law and order in their area.
 Thus, the rebel officers were no longer acting illegally by occupying their positions.
-As with the earlier Minister of War's Proclamation, this order was later justified as an attempt to convince the rebel officers to end their occupation.
+As with the earlier Minister of War's Proclamation, the order was later justified as an attempt to convince the rebel officers to end their occupation.
 The officers were, however, encouraged by the act and convinced that they were on the verge of success.

 The second positive development was the declaration of martial law.
-The cabinet initially opposed this measure, as it feared it would be used to impose military rule (just as the young officers hoped), but they had no choice but to approve it after Kawashima insisted it was necessary to resolve the uprising.
+The cabinet initially opposed that measure, as it feared it would be used to impose military rule (just as the young officers hoped), but it had no choice but to approve it after Kawashima insisted it was necessary to resolve the uprising.
 The Privy Council concurred, and the edict was signed by the Emperor at 01:20 on the 27th.
 Kashii was made chief of Martial Law Headquarters.
-In his first order, issued later that morning, he ordered the rebel troops to enforce martial law in the Kōjimachi area (which they were occupying.)
+In his first order, issued later that morning, he ordered the rebel troops to enforce martial law in the Kōjimachi area, which they were occupying.